Stereophonic sound: Motion picture era

 In 1937, Bell Laboratories in New York City gave a demonstration of two-channel stereophonic motion pictures, developed by Bell Labs and Electrical Research Products, Inc. Once again, conductor Leopold Stokowski was on hand to try out the new technology, recording onto a special proprietary nine-track sound system at the Academy of Music in Philadelphia, during the making of the movie One Hundred Men and a Girl for Universal Pictures in 1937, after which the tracks were mixed down to one for the final soundtrack.
 A year later, MGM started using three tracks instead of one to record the musical selections of movie soundtracks, and very quickly upgraded to four.
 One track was used for dialogue, two for music, and one for sound effects.
 The very first two-track recording MGM made (although released in mono) was "It Never Rains But What It Pours" by Judy Garland, recorded on June 21, 1938, for the movie Love Finds Andy Hardy.

 In the early 1940s, composer-conductor Alfred Newman directed the construction of a sound stage equipped for multichannel recording for 20th Century Fox studios.
 Several soundtracks from this era still exist in their multichannel elements, some of which have been released on DVD, including How Green Was My Valley, Anna and the King of Siam, The Day the Earth Stood Still and Sun Valley Serenade which, along with Orchestra Wives, feature the only stereophonic recordings of the Glenn Miller Orchestra as it was during its heyday of the Swing Era.

 Fantasound

 Walt Disney began experimenting with multichannel sound in the early 1930s as noted above.
 The first commercial motion picture to be exhibited with stereophonic sound was Walt Disney's Fantasia, released in November 1940, for which a specialized sound process (Fantasound) was developed.
-As in the Carnegie Hall demonstrations six months earlier, Fantasound used a separate film containing four optical sound tracks.
+As in the Carnegie Hall demonstrations six months earlier, Fantasound used a separate film containing four optical soundtracks.
 Three of the tracks were used to carry left, center and right audio, while the fourth track carried three tones which individually controlled the volume level of the other three.
 The film was not initially a financial success, however, after two months of road-show exhibition in selected cities, its soundtrack was remixed into mono sound for general release.
 It was not until its 1956 re-release that stereo sound was restored to the film.